We are a team of six women from diverse backgrounds and a range of lived and clinical experiences in the area of gender-based violence.

 Harika Pal, MD - Co-Founder

 Harika Pal is a board-certified family medicine physician committed to expanding and improving healthcare access for women and minority communities.
 She has been practicing full-spectrum family medicine and integrative, functional medicine in New York City for nearly a decade.
 Dr. Pal has served diverse populations across the city, including in the Bronx with Montefiore and as the Medical Director for Institute for Family Health's School-Based Health Center Program.
 Her expertise in optimizing clinical systems and expanding reproductive healthcare access drives her enthusiasm to create a new model of healthcare delivery through the PurpLE Health Foundation.

-Keisha is a first generation immigrant who was trafficked to the United States in her early childhood.
-She is a survivor leader, advocate and volunteer.
-She works as a Community Wellness Advocate in New York City and takes pride in helping her peers work through the adversity of trafficking.
+Keisha is a first-generation immigrant who was trafficked to the United States in her early childhood.
+She is a survivor leader, advocate, and volunteer.
+She is a founding board member at PurpLE Health Foundation in New York City and takes pride in helping her peers work through the adversity of trafficking.